Topological changes in the magnetic field of LQ Hya during an activity minimum: Time series analysis of photometry

 \section{Time series analysis of photometry}

 The photometric time series was analysed using the Continuous Period Search method \citep{Lehtinen2011CPS}, which searches for low-order hamonic fits to short subsets of the light curve data, chosen using a sliding window.
-Here we have used a window with the length of $\Delta t_{\rm max} = 30$ d and have concentrated on only a mutually independent subselection of nonoverlapping fits.
-The results of the time series analysis are presented graphically in Fig. \ref{fig-cps}.
+Here we used a window with the length of $\Delta t_{\rm max} = 30$ d and concentrated on only a mutually independent sub-selection of non-overlapping fits.
+Moreover, all fits where the distribution of the fit residuals or the bootstrap distributions of any of the light curve model parameters were tested to be non-Gaussian using the Kolmogorov-Smirnov test at a significance level of 0.01 were rejected as unreliable \citep{Lehtinen2011CPS}.
+Examples of individual light curve fits for the photometric time series of LQ Hya can be seen in Fig.~2 of \cite{Lehtinen2012LQHya} up to the year 2011.
+The results of our time series analysis are presented graphically in Fig. \ref{fig-cps}.
 Here $M$ denotes the mean level of each light curve fit in the differential V-band, $A$ the full V-band light curve amplitude, and $P$ the light curve period, corresponding to the stellar rotation.